 This is yet another photo on Instagram that has captivated its audiences with over 140 comments and nearly 35K likes.

 Posting photos like this on Instagram is ideal for exposure.
 Over 25 providers have been mentioned.
-Even if their work isn’t immediately visible in the photo, their public brand awareness has already been significantly increased just from being mentioned.
+Even if their work isn’t immediately visible in the photo, their brand awareness has already increased just from being mentioned.

-After making sure that your brand is visible on social media (here are 10 social media marketing tips you want to use for your business), the next step is to measure your results.
+After making sure that your brand is visible in social media (here are 10 social media marketing tips your business needs to follow), the next step is measuring your results.

 This is where a social media monitoring tool like Brand24 comes in handy.
 By tracking mentions of your brand name or your hashtag campaign in social media (or anywhere online), you can quickly check on the results of your marketing strategies whenever you want.
 With real data.

 Another important reason (for me, this is actually the most important one) why social media monitoring tools are so helpful is simply because they save you so much time.
-Instead of scouring the web and running deep searches to find your mentions (or having your interns do this), you’re free to focus on actually implementing your strategies.
+Instead of scouring the web and running deep searches to find mentions of your company, product, or industry across 50+ different platforms (or having your interns do this), you’re free to focus on actually implementing your strategies.

-Tools like Brand24 also provide automated analysis reports so you can get quick insights; sentiment analysis filters, so you can see how your audience feels about your product or company; and storm alerts & mobile app for added convenience… and much more.
+Tools like Brand24 also provide automated analysis reports so you can get quick insights; sentiment analysis filters, so you can see how your audience feels about your product or company; plus storm alerts to notify you immediately when people suddenly can’t stop talking about you (for better or worse) and a mobile app for added convenience… and much more.

 Track your mentions on social media with social media monitoring